fauna/graphql-workshop/content/building/_index.md

 pre: "<b>2. </b>"
 ---

-# Going Fullstack Serverless with Fauna
+# Building a fullstack serverless app with Fauna